plone/training/docs/mastering-plone/voting-story/index.md

 };
 ```

-Be sure keep the main package at the end of the array `addons`.
+Be sure keep the main (project policy) package at the end of the array `addons`.
 By this the main package can override add-ons configurations.

 Check {file}`packages.json` to include the add-on in your app: